Highlights & Basics

 - Laryngitis is inflammation of the larynx, which can lead to edema of the true vocal folds.
 Causes may be infectious or noninfectious (e.g., vocal strain, reflux laryngitis, chronic irritative laryngitis).

-- Laryngitis is often clinically diagnosed, with acute disease presenting with hoarseness that generally arises over a period of <7 days, this is usually preceded by a viral upper respiratory infection, and is ordinarily self-limiting.
+- Acute laryngitis is usually a clinical diagnosis, characterized by hoarseness arising over <7 days, preceded by a viral upper respiratory tract infection.
+It is usually self-limiting.
 Patients may present with airway distress due to edema and high fever.
 Exudative tonsillopharyngitis with fever and anterior cervical lymphadenitis is highly suggestive of a bacterial origin.
+Laryngitis can also be secondary to post nasal drip and/or sinus infection and bacterial etiologies should be ruled out in a patient with nasal symptoms.

 - Chronic laryngitis is the presence of laryngeal inflammatory symptoms including hoarseness, globus, pain, dysphagia, throat clearing, or cough lasting >3 weeks.
-A thorough evaluation and specialist consultation should be obtained to evaluate for inflammatory, infectious, or autoimmune etiologies, and because chronic laryngitis can mimic symptoms of laryngeal malignancy.
+A thorough evaluation and specialist consultation, including laryngeal exam, should be obtained because chronic laryngitis can mimic symptoms of laryngeal malignancy.

 Quick Reference